tomplunkett/PatentClaw/readme.md

 This project is for research, education, and workflow-design exploration only.
 It is not legal advice, insurance advice, or a substitute for professional judgment.
 Any real-world implementation should be reviewed by qualified attorneys, malpractice-risk professionals, insurance professionals, and technology/security experts.

-## Disclaimer

-This project is for research, education, and workflow-design exploration only.
-It is not legal advice, insurance advice, or a substitute for professional judgment.
-Any real-world implementation should be reviewed by qualified attorneys, malpractice-risk professionals, insurance professionals, and technology/security experts.